Taxonomy of periodic orbits and gravitational waves in a non-rotating Destounis-Suvorov-Kokkotas black hole spacetime: Acknowledgements

 \section{Acknowledgements}

-We thank Hongbao Zhang for helpful discussion and Z. Hua especially thanks Zhang for criticism.
+We thank Hongbao Zhang for helpful discussion.
 This research work is supported in part by the National Key Research and Development Program of China (grant number 2020YFC2201300), and the National Natural Science Foundation of China (grant numbers 12035016, 12375058 and 12361141825).